 Don’t post content on YouTube if it fits any of the descriptions noted below.

-- A channel that copies another channel's profile, background, or overall look and feel in such a way that makes it look like someone else's channel.
+- Channel impersonation: A channel that copies another channel's profile, background, or overall look and feel in such a way that makes it look like someone else's channel.
+The channel does not have to be 100% identical, as long as the intent is clear to copy the other channel.

-- Content intended to look like someone else is posting it.
+- Personal impersonation: Content intended to look like someone else is posting it.

 This policy applies to videos, video descriptions, comments, live streams, and any other YouTube product or feature.
 Please note this is not a complete list.